xt1/Help/Introduction/COM to NetServer API Migration/Searching Examples/Search on Contact Name - Using NetServer Data.md

-Date: 2016-05-10
-SortOrder: 53
+<properties date="2016-05-10"
+SortOrder="53"
+/>

 The example below demonstates how to retrieve the same result as the COM code, only this time using NetServer data.
 In NetServer we again leverage a CustomSearch to retrieve a ContactRows object, filtered by name.
 The Distinct statement is used to filter out the duplicate rows.

 ```
 using SuperOffice;